xx-liu-2244/CV_logo_detection/README.md

 - detecto_results_9logos.csv
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Introduction
-Welcome to the repository for Logo Detection using the Detecto model.
-The purpose of this repository is solely for the final submission of the course of Deep Learning for Computer Vision at Bocconi University.
+Welcome to the repository for Logo Detection using the Detecto model![^1]

 **1. The Model - Detecto** <br />
 [Detecto](https://detecto.readthedocs.io/en/latest/) is a Python package built on top of Pytorch that allows you to perform object detection and make inference on still images and videos.
 It creates and runs a pre-trained RCNN ResNet-50 FPN. <br />